No-three-in-line problem: Small instances

 The problem was first posed by Henry Dudeney in 1900, as a puzzle in recreational mathematics, phrased in terms of placing the 16 pawns of a chessboard onto the board so that no three are in a line.
 This is exactly the no-three-in-line problem, for the case $n=8$.
-In a later version of the puzzle, Dudeney modified the problem, making its solution unique, by asking for a solution in which two of the pawns are on squares d4 and e5, attacking each other in the center of the board.
+In a later version of the puzzle, Dudeney modified the problem by asking for a solution in which two of the pawns are on squares d4 and e5, attacking each other in the center of the board.